Slavery in Canada: Under British rule

 First Nations owned or traded in slaves, an institution that had existed for centuries or longer among certain groups.
 Shawnee, Potawatomi, and other western tribes imported slaves from Ohio and Kentucky and sold or gifted them to allies and Canadian settlers.
 Mohawk Chief Thayendenaga (Joseph Brant) used black people he had captured during the American Revolution to build Brant House at Burlington Beach and a second home near Brantford.
 In all, Brant owned about forty black slaves.

-Black slaves lived in the British regions of Canada in the 18th century—104 were listed in a 1767 census of Nova Scotia, but their numbers were small until the United Empire Loyalist influx after 1783.
+Black slaves lived in the British regions of Canada in the 18th century—104 were listed in a 1767 census of Nova Scotia, but their numbers were small until the Expulsion of the Loyalists.
 As white Loyalists fled the new American Republic, they took with them more than 2,000 black slaves: at least 1,500 to the Maritimes (Nova Scotia, New Brunswick, and Prince Edward Island), 300 to Lower Canada (Quebec), and 500 to Upper Canada (Ontario).
 In Ontario, the Imperial act of Parliament of 1790 assured prospective immigrants that their slaves would remain their property.
 As under French rule, Loyalist slaves were held in small numbers and were used as domestic servants, farm hands, and skilled artisans after being educated and trained by their Masters.

 Following the Battle of the Plains of Abraham and the British conquest of New France, the subject of slavery in Canada is unmentioned—neither banned nor permitted—in both the Treaty of Paris of 1763 and the Quebec Act of 1774 or the Treaty of Paris of 1783.

 The system of gang labor, and its consequent institutions of control and brutality, did not develop in Canada as it did in some parts of the United States.
 Because they did not appear to pose a threat to their masters, slaves were permitted to learn to read and write, Christian conversion was encouraged, and their marriages were recognized by law.